 - Watering responsibly

 One of the most important tips in growing a stable and healthy turf is to invest in a lawn care company, such as Greener LawnScapes, to perform regular fertilization treatments on your lawn.
-Fertilizing in Bryan, TX can be very different from other areas in the nation, due to the long seasons of heat.
+Fertilizing in College Station, TX can be very different from other areas in the nation, due to the long seasons of heat.

 The standard recommendations for fertilizing your lawn has to do with the type of grass you have.
 Some of the most common grasses follow similar routines to these fertilization schedules: